safiqul/2410/docs/dynamic-routing/rip.md

 ```

-Now, answer the following question:
+and, answer the following question:

 > Q. Can you explain?